moepanni/Travel-Tide-Project/README.md

 **Defining Perks:** Defining the most attractive perk for each customer based on their minimum rank in the indexes.
 And segment customers into groups based on their preferred perks using Python.

-**Demographic Analysis:** Analyzing customer segments by demographic characteristics such as age, gender, marital status, and parental status using Tableau
+**Demographic Analysis:** Analyzing customer segments by demographic characteristics such as age, gender, marital status, and parental status using Tableau.

 **Visualization:** Creating visualizations in Tableau to present the findings and insights from the analysis.

 **Conclusions and Recommendations:** Summarizing the project's goals, findings, and provide recommendations based on customer segmentation.
-Creating slides and video presentation in canves.com
+Creating slides and video presentation.
 ___
 ### Resources: